 - need extra time getting to classes due to mobility issues

 - need extra time on tests if manual dexterity is an issue

-- miss assignments or class time due to medical appointments
+- miss assignments or class time due to medical visits

 - need step stools for bathrooms, water fountains, classrooms, and other areas

-- need additional accommodations in the classroom and around school
+- need extra accommodations in the classroom and around school

 - feel anxious, depressed, or embarrassed by their size